SamuelHarner/samuelharner.github.io/_posts/2022-08-26-cs-overview.md

 # Operating systems
 **Recommended litterature:** Operating Systems: Three Easy Pieces, Remzi and Andrea Arpaci-Dusseau

-Some of the followings notes were derived from the course ID1200 at KTH Royal Institute of Technology
+Some of the following notes were derived from the course ID1200 at KTH Royal Institute of Technology

 ***